Holiday Ranch

 Holiday Ranch was a Canadian television country music–themed variety program airing on the CBC from 1953 to 1958.
-The show initially aired on weeknights then moved to a weekly Saturday night schedule before Hockey Night in Canada.
+The show initially aired on weeknights and then moved to a weekly Saturday night schedule before Hockey Night in Canada.

 The set of the series was a ranch house and the plot featured a set of regulars who visited the ranch each week.
 The production cost was approximately $5000 per episode.

 The show was considered among the most popular in 1950s Canadian television.